Everyone loves a great deal when booking flights. But unfortunately, booking flights while only focusing on price can cost you more in the end.

 - accept that you have nobody to assist you

 - are happy to pay extra for post-sale service should you (after all) need assistance

-When you leave for your trip you should have phone numbers and email addresses for regular as well as emergency support.
+When you leave for your trip, you should have phone numbers and email addresses for regular and emergency support.

-And this is also the reason why you should always make sure that service is included or added to your bookings.
+And this is also the reason why you should always ensure that service is included or added to your bookings.